Women call for end to stigmatization of HIV/AIDS victims - Vanguard News

 “Discrimination is the major killer of the victims, not the disease, so we should always give them sense of belonging,” she stressed.

-She also advised Nigerians to go for screening to know their HIV/AIDS status, saying that doing so would enable those diagnosed with the disease to seek appropriate treatment and counselling.
+She also advised Nigerians to go for screening to know their HIV/AIDS status, saying that doing so would enable those diagnosed with the disease to seek appropriate treatment and counseling.

+READ ALSO: U.S. envoy says `Undetectable=Untransmittable’ campaign can end HIV/AIDs epidemic globally

 In her remarks, Hajiya Aisha Usman, who is also HIV positive, called for more support to people living with HIV/AIDS, adding that people should not see HIV as a death sentence, but as any other disease.